BVLC/caffe/README.md

 This is a modified version of caffe to adapt GAN training.

-# Build
+## Build

 Currently, only `Makefile` method is supported, and the steps is the same as original caffe. `CMake` or other method is not tested.
+Only ubuntu platform is tested, but other platform is supposed to work.

-# Run
+## Run

 Currently, DCGAN on Cifar10 and MNIST is tested.
 After you have prepared the dataset, run the `run.sh` script at `examples` directory.
 Both GPU and CPU mode are supported.